bmschmidt/sveltekit-benschmidt.org/src/content/post/2022-02-01-ruby-for-emily/index.md

 underpinnings; I can often do some operations on a thousand books a second.
 Ruby, generating a piddling few dozen pages, can take a minute or two.
-I wrote an entire Svelte-kit based wax clone just in the breaks while waiting for my wax pages to render.
+I wrote an entire Svelte-kit based wax clone just in the breaks while waiting for my Wax pages to render.
+There's a truism out there that developer time is far more valuable than compiler time, and that all modern languages are fast *enough*.
+I've always thought that was basically true.
+But that relies on a rough baseline of performance, on someone periodically going through and pulling out the low-hanging fruit by optimizing the slowest parts of a language.
+Jekyll's slowness is of a different order.

-I've never learned Ruby; I doubt I ever will.
+I've never learned Ruby.
 Based on the love people show for it, I wish I had to.
+But I doubt ever will.
 It should have been bigger.
 From everything I've seen, it was better designed than Python.
 We'd all be in a better place if the numpy/scipy/tensorflow stack had grown on top of Ruby rather than Python one.
 But they didn't.
-You don't move to a city for a language; you move there for the jobs, the infrastructure, the culture, the people.
+You don't move to a city for the language they speak; you move there for the jobs, the infrastructure, the culture, the people.
 You take care of what's left there.

+There are people left who still love Ruby, who will tell you that Jekyll is a simple, classic, effective way to build web sites.

+They are lost souls.